-A server implemented according to this specification MUST respond that it supports the feature tag above.
+A server implemented according to this specification MUST respond that it supports the "play.basic" feature-tag above.
 A client MAY send a request including the Supported header in a request to determine support of non-persistent connections.
-A server supporting non-persistent connections MUST return the "con.non-persistent" feature tag in its response.
-If the client receives the feature tag in the response, it can be certain that the server handles non-persistent connections.
+A server supporting non-persistent connections will return the "play.basic" feature-tag in its response.
+If the client receives the feature-tag in the response, it can be certain that the server handles non-persistent connections.